tassyk/security/Security-Tools.md

 - [360 Total Security](https://www.360totalsecurity.com/en/) : Your Unified Solution For PC Security and Performance
 - [Decontamine_Linux](https://whatsecurity.org/contents/projects/decontamine_linux.php) : Decontamine_Linux is an USB devices cleaning station for Linux
 - [Firetools](https://firejailtools.wordpress.com/) : Firetools is the graphical user interface of Firejail security sandbox.
 Firejail is a SUID sandbox program that reduces the risk of security breaches by restricting the running environment of untrusted applications using Linux namespaces, seccomp-bpf and Linux capabilities
+- [Wazuh](https://wazuh.com/) : Wazuh is a free, open source and enterprise-ready security monitoring solution for threat detection, integrity monitoring, incident response and compliance.

 ### Detection
 - [Yara](https://virustotal.github.io/yara/) : Identification et détection des IOC des malwares